nukemberg/katacoda-scenarios/opsschool-linux-basics/executable-path/intro.md

 ```

 Let's explore how executable behave on Linux.
 The majority of exercises will use Python as the API is similar to C, but even if you don't know Python or C it shouldn't be a problem - just follow the instructions and comments and the files.

+# Katacoda
+Katacoda is the platform this course is running on, integrating the instructions with a VM instance.
+On the right side of the screen you will have a terminal tab and an IDE tab.
+The IDE is fully featured VSCode, but of course you can edit files with vim if you prefer.

+Note that some code snippets are clickable (look for ⏎ icon) and will execute the command in the terminal when clicked on.